Retirement doesn’t mean you should stop making money—or new friends.

 2. Tutor a student

 It helps if you’ve been a teacher as you’ll be better versed in the curriculum—useful for helping school kids ahead of exams—but there are plenty of people learning languages or taking vocational studies that you might be well equipped to teach.
-Again there are online agencies which can pair you with students, for a cut of the fee.
-You can choose to visit the student, have them come to you, or even do it online via video chat.

 3. Be a film extra